core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 Unless specified otherwise by the protocol or mechanism implementing this specification, the indefinite length encoding as defined in {{Section 3.2 of RFC8949}} SHALL be supported by the CBOR decoders employed with YANG-CBOR.
-(This enables an implementation to begin emitting an array or map before the number of entries in that structure is known, possibly also avoiding excessive locking or race conditions.)
+(This enables an implementation to begin emitting an array or map before the number of entries in that structure is known, possibly also avoiding excessive locking or race conditions.
+On the other hand, it deprives the receiver of the encoded data from advance announcement about some size information, so a generator should choose indefinite length encoding only when these benefits do accrue.)

 Data nodes implemented using a CBOR array, map, byte string, or text string can be instantiated but empty.
 In this case, they are encoded with a length of zero.